Here's what everyone gets wrong about losing fat quickly... You might have two pre-conceived notions when you hear words like "rapid fat loss."

 For the record, I’ve never seen another fitness coach put this information out for free.
 This is exactly how I set up a calorie deficit for my online coaching clients, so listen up.
 STEP 1: BUY SCALES.
 Buy a bodyweight scale and a food scale.
 These are reasonably cheap and some of the best investments you can make for managing your body.
 Plus, there are two things humans suck at: estimating and remembering data.
 In fact, one study on daily food reporting showed even dietitians to be off by up to 800 calories.
 Some non-dietitians were off by over 1,000 calories!
 So, yeah.
 Buy the scales so you don’t do this.
 STEP 2: DOWNLOAD A FOOD TRACKING APP.
 I recommend FatSecret or My Fittness Pal to my clients.
 Don’t use the macro calculator for any of them as that’s the point of this post ⏤ this way is more accurate.
 MFP might just be more accessible in terms of how to use the app for some people.
 However, another downside of MFP is their calories can be off with some of their foods due to user inputted data.
 Just make sure your total daily macros match up to your total daily calories and you’ll be good to go.
 Any tracking app or using a pad and pen (if you’re a neanderthal) will work just fine.
 We’ll cover your macros (proteins, carbs, and fats in a bit).
 STEP 3: EAT NORMALLY AND TRACK EVERYTHING.
 Without drastically changing how you currently eat, track every single thing (very important this is accurate!) you put in your mouth for at least four days (preferably three weekdays and one weekend day).
 I say to eat normal because you want to find your current baseline.
 If you go changing everything you eat, you’ll skew your results.
 And when I say track everything, I mean EVERYTHING — alcohol, condiments, oils, drinks, supplements, butter, sauces, dessert, etc. STEP 4: AVERAGE OUT YOUR BASELINE.
 After tracking at least four days, find the average number of calories you ate during that time period.
 For example:

 AuthorKayli is a certified personal trainer and online coach that specializes in fitness, wellness, nutrition, mindset, mobility and everything in between.
-Archives
+Categories

 All